-On Wednesday, indigenous peoples from the Philippines, Nicaragua and Kenya spoke about the damage already done in their countries by climate change.
-Ranging from typhoons to deforestation, societies with simpler (less carbon-reliant) ways of life are suffering from the industrialized world’s ambition.
+Following Duwe, indigenous peoples from the Philippines, Nicaragua and Kenya spoke about damage already done to their countries by climate change, ranging from typhoons to deforestation.
+Societies with simpler (less carbon-reliant) ways of life, they say, are suffering from the industrialized world’s ambition.

-What science says is necessary to avoid greater calamity and what developed nations are promising to do about it are two very different things.
+Ultimately, what UN climate scientists say is necessary to avoid further harms, and what the delegations of developed nations are promising to do about it, are two very different things.